-Lisa Mansour is an award-winning expert in cake decoration, and is co-founder and co-owner of NY Cake & Baking Supply, a leading industry destination for cake baking supplies located in New York City.
-In addition to managing her business, which includes retail, online and wholesale components, she is also head of NY Cake Academy, where she frequently teaches classes, and provides content for instructional videos on websites like Youtube and About.com.
+Lisa Mansour is an award-winning third generation expert in cake decoration.
+She is the co-founder and the co-owner of NY Cake & Baking Supply, a leading industry destination for cake baking supplies located in New York City.
+In addition to managing her business, which includes retail, online, and wholesale components, she is also the head of NY Cake Academy, where she frequently teaches classes, and provides content for instructional videos on websites like Youtube and About.com.
 The NY Cake Academy offers many cake decorating classes: Wilton Method courses, fondant courses, speciality courses, and seasonal courses.

 Growing up, Lisa was surrounded by baking, cake decorating and candy making.
 Her grandmother, Anne Taylor, was a chocolatier, and her mother, Joan, is one of the pioneers of cake decorating in New York City.
 Her passion and enthusiasm for cake decorating became apparent in grade school, always delighting her peers with creative confections for school events, including a six-tier cake for her high school prom.